alexholcombe/brms_psychometric_variableGuessRate_lapseRate/docs/index.md

 If this is really what you want, please specify argument 'lb' of 'set_prior' appropriately.
 Warning occurred for prior
 b_eta_Intercept ~ uniform(0, 2.5) `

+ with "Error : Prior argument 'coef' may not be specified when using boundaries." make it difficult to have a uniform prior, should I go for a non-uniform prior even for effects of groups that I'm interested in estimating (as opposed to the Intercept)

 Age_group estimate went crazy in not_multilevel_model_recovery.qmd, maybe by confining the prior to the intercept I no longer have a prior on the coefficient.